petzval/btferret/README.md

   }
 ```

-## 4-2-24 node\_server
+## 4-2-25 node\_server

 ```c
 int node_server(int clientnode,int (*callback)(),char endchar)
 ```

-Sets up the local device as a node (LE) server that waits for
+Sets up the local device as a node server that waits for
 a specified client (clientnode) to connect, then spends all its time listening
-for node packets sent from that client via [write\_node](#4-2-41-write\_node).
+for node packets sent from that client via [write\_node](#4-2-43-write\_node).
 The packets must have the specified
 termination character (endchar), and are limited to a maximum size of 400 bytes.
 When a packet is received,
 it is despatched to the callback
 function.
 The callback function returns a flag telling node\_server to continue
 or exit.
-The node\_server function only completes when it receives this exit return or the
+The node\_server function only completes when it receives the SERVER\_EXIT
-x key is pressed.
+return or the x key is pressed.
 When operating as a node\_server, there is a 1:1 connection between the client and
 this server - the other mesh devices do not participate.
+See the sample code
+in [read\_node\_count](#4-2-31-read\_node\_count) for an example of data exchange
+inside the callback function, and sending an "OK" reply to the client.

 PARAMETERS